-Government grants received under Program I expired on December 31, 2023 and government grants received under Program II expire on December 31, 2025 and may be extended for up to three years if certain criteria are met.
+Government grants received under Program II expire on December 31, 2025 and may be extended for up to three years if certain criteria are met.

-During 2023 and 2022, the Company received ARS 16.6 million (\$0.07 million) and ARS 27.2 million (\$0.2 million), respectively, of Program I and Program II turnover tax and royalty credits related to investments in the Mendoza Concessions.
+During Q1 2024, the Company received ARS 43.5 million (\$0.05 million) of Program II turnover tax and royalty credits related to investments in the Mendoza Concessions.